 She guided me to the last table at the back of the restaurant.
 I would have done the same.
 I could see a filthy, weird person reflected in her expression.
 I had learned to recognize this expression.
 As long as I was fed and watered, I did not mind it.
 Besides, she would soften when I explained the hike.

 I had been seated for about five minutes, served a pitcher of soda, and was trying to clear the tears from my eyes, as I gazed at the menu with bright, colorful pictures when I saw the guys pass the window to my right.
 As expected, they veered inside immediately.
 The hostess did not even pause as they entered the door.
 She just grabbed menus and headed towards my table.

 “Will there be more?” she said with a frown.

 The men slid into the booth across from me, and one grabbed my Pepsi while the other snatched up my ice water.
 No questions were asked.
 We had known each other for one week, and already everything was communal.

 “There will only be one other small dirty person,” I said, smiling.

-The hostess turned and walked away, with a small frown still affixed to her face.
-I watched as she glanced back, and paused to whisper with what appeared to be a manager, who also looked our way with a frown.
+The hostess turned and walked away with a small frown still affixed to her face.
+I watched as she glanced back and paused to whisper with what appeared to be a manager who looked our way with a frown.

-This was probably the first time, I recognized the remoteness of this trail.
-This hostess dealt with travelers every day, but had never heard of the CDT.
-This was the first restaurant encountered when entering town, and she had never heard the hundreds of people she met, even mention the Continental Divide Trail.
-Long distance hikers were easily recognized on some of the other trails, but out here, we were not common, our purposed not easy to understand.
+This was probably the first time I recognized the remoteness of this trail.
+This hostess dealt with travelers daily but had never heard of the CDT.
+This was the first restaurant encountered when entering the town, and she had never heard the hundreds of people she met mention the Continental Divide Trail.
+Long-distance hikers were easily recognized on some other trails, but we were not common out here, and our purposed were not easy to understand.
 Of all the trails I’ve hiked, I would discover these people of the rural west were some of the toughest and most pragmatic I had met on a trail so far.
-The exception of course Barbara, who I had met on the Pacific Crest Trail.
+The exception was, of course, Barbara, who I had met on the Pacific Crest Trail.
 Nobody was tougher than her.